One of our minor pet peeves at Skins Matter is manufacturers describing their products as ‘chemical free’.

 We know it’s an easy mistake to make in passing – we’ve no doubt done it too – and we’re generally – but not always – quite forgiving of it.
 We can also make an educated guess at what is intended: ‘free from chemicals’, to people who use the expression, might mean free from the kinds of chemicals which have a poor reputation among natural and ‘free from’ skincare lovers and users, and which tend to be used only by the high street brands, and many of the upmarket or fashionable brands.
 Petrochemicals, SLS, parabens and so on.

 Or … do they mean free from ‘toxic’ chemicals?
 Well, if so, one could ask what is meant by toxic?
 Poisonous?
 Damaging?
 One molecule of cyanide won’t kill you; several pints of water drunk in quick succession might well.
 It’s a question of dose: an ingredient isn’t toxic, unless administered at a certain level, specific to that ingredient.
-We have regulations in place – though many would argue they don’t go far enough – to protect against skincare and food ingredients being used at toxic levels.
+We have regulations in place – though many might argue they don’t go far enough – to protect against skincare and food ingredients being used at toxic levels.
 Many ingredients can be used only at certain concentrations for this very reason.

 Or do they mean free from ‘unnatural’ chemicals?
 Well, some petrochemicals could arguably be described as natural … Or is free from ‘synthetic’ chemicals the intended meaning?
 Or perhaps ‘artificial’ chemicals?
 Or … We could go on.